← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 1. Protect your server.
 When you're done with setup and users invitations, open AWS EC2, select Security Groups -> enter "launch-wizard-1" group -> Edit inbound rules -> Remove rule with Type = SSH.
 This will disable SSH access to your server.
 When you need it later, just add it again.

-3. TIP: In order to quickly restore credentials, just create the credential again and click on each node in the workflow that uses it.
+4. TIP: In order to quickly restore credentials, just create the credential again and click on each node in the workflow that uses it.
 Then just click "Back".
-Repeat for each workflow, each credential.
+Repeat for each workflow, each node.

 [optional] Transferring your data to the new server